Ph.D. in Theatre

 1. Students must maintain a graduate grade point average of 3.0 or better.

-2. Students must make satisfactory progress toward a degree by successfully completing all courses attempted each semester, and passing all exams within periods set forth in this handbook.
+2. Students must make satisfactory progress toward a degree by successfully completing all courses attempted each semester, and passing all exams within periods set forth.

 Students on probation will be subject to the following regulations: